-✓ Truanting - if under 18 years old is the victim truanting? ✓ Self-harm - is there evidence of self-harm? ✓ House arrest and being 'policed at home' - is the victim being kept at home or their behaviour activity being policed(describe the behaviours)? ✓ Fear of being forced into an engagement/marriage - is the victim worried that they will be forced to marry against their will? ✓ Pressure to go abroad - is the victim fearful of being taken abroad? ✓ Isolation - is the victim very isolated? ✓ A pre-marital relationship or extra marital affairs - is the victim believed to be in a relationship that is no approved of? ✓ Attempts to separate or divorce (child contact issues) -is the victim attempting to leave the relationship? ✓ Threats that they will never see the children again - are there threats that the child(ren) will be taken away? ✓ Threats to hurt/kill - are there threats to hurt or kill the vitcim?
+✓ Truanting - if under 18 years old is the victim truanting? ✓ Self-harm - is there evidence of self-harm? ✓ House arrest and being 'policed at home' - is the victim being kept at home or their behaviour activity being policed(describe the behaviours)? ✓ Fear of being forced into an engagement/marriage - is the victim worried that they will be forced to marry against their will? ✓ Pressure to go abroad - is the victim fearful of being taken abroad? ✓ Isolation - is the victim very isolated? ✓ A pre-marital relationship or extra marital affairs - is the victim believed to be in a relationship that is not approved of? ✓ Attempts to separate or divorce (child contact issues) -is the victim attempting to leave the relationship? ✓ Threats that they will never see the children again - are there threats that the child(ren) will be taken away? ✓ Threats to hurt/kill - are there threats to hurt or kill the vitcim?

-MARAC REFERRAL

-Do you believe that there are reasonable grounds for referring this case to MARAC?
+MARAC REFERRAL Do you believe that there are reasonable grounds for referring this case to MARAC?
 Yes / No If yes, have you made a referral?
-Yes/No CONSENT If the case is high risk and you are referring it to the MARAC, please explain to the victim what that it is there to help them, giving them options and choices to keep them and their children safe He the victim given verbal concent to chare information with necture exercise?
-Yes/No Has the victim given verbal consent to share information with partner agencies? res/No Officer's signature Date:
+Yes/No CONSENT If the case is high risk and you are referring it to the MARAC, please explain to the victim what is and that it is there to help them, giving them options and choices to keep them and their children options and choices to keep them and their children options.
+Has s the victim given verbal consent to share information with partner agencies?
+Yes/No Officer's signature Date: